 Poetry should be enjoyed — and Adam Sol wrote a book to show you how

 Sol knows that reading a poem can be an intimidating process.
-He's written a new collection of essays, How a Poem Moves, which is a guide to learning how to enjoy poetry.
+He's written a collection of essays, How a Poem Moves, which is a guide to learning how to enjoy poetry.

 Dynamic text on the page

-"One of the things I say to my students when I'm teaching poetry is that we shouldn't get all tensed up trying to read poems because they are worried about what a poem means.
+"One of the things I say to my students when I'm teaching poetry is that they shouldn't get all tensed up trying to read poems because they are worried about what a poem means.
 For me, admiring and enjoying how a poem moves across a page, how a poem moves us and how a poem moves from subject matter to other subject matters — that's a big part of the pleasure of the art form.
 What How a Poem Moves is trying to do is encourage pleasure in the art form for people whom feel like they have barriers to that pleasure."

 The state of poetry now